Tony Trimingham arrived in Australia in 1968 as a Ten Pound Pom from the English Lake District.

 Chrissie is also an accredited Mental Health First Aid Instructor.

 James joined FDS in October 2015.
-As our Administration Officer, his role encompasses many clerical and support functions, such as answering phone calls, processing payments and forms, data entry, mail-outs, filing, and (like all FDS staff) making a good coffee!
+As our Volunteer Coordinator, his role encompasses many clerical and support functions, such as answering phone calls, processing payments and forms, data entry, mail-outs, filing, and (like all FDS staff) making a good coffee!

 Prior to joining FDS, James had worked in a number of customer service, administration and learning and development roles, primarily in the Social Service sector.